ncatlab/nlab-content/pages/2/1/8/7/17812/content.md

 A **proof** is given in  [Waldorf 09, lemma A.1.7](diffeological+space#Waldorf09).

-But in the topos $SuperFormalSmoothSet$ we have also mapping spaces much more general than the traditional ones of example \ref{SmoothManifoldsMappingSpace}.
+But in the topos [[super formal smooth set|SuperFormalSmoothSet]] (def. \ref{FormalSmoothSets}) we have also mapping spaces much more general than the traditional ones of example \ref{SmoothManifoldsMappingSpace}.
 We now look at some examples of these.